tspike2k/tanks/README.md

 # Tanks

-An remake of the minigame "Tanks" from the 2006 game Wii Play by Nintendo.
+A remake of the minigame "Tanks" from the 2006 game Wii Play by Nintendo.

 ## About